White Chocolate Cranberry Bars

 - 2 tsp Vanilla extract

-- Preheat the oven at 350°F / 177°C / Gas Mark 4.
-Line a 9 x 9-inch square baking pan with parchment paper.
-Pro tip – Line the pan with parchment paper and leave an overhang so you can pick the bars out.
-That way, you can cut squares with neat edges.
+- Oven and Pan – Preheat the oven to 350°F / 177°C / Gas Mark 4.
+Line a 9 x 9-inch square baking pan with parchment paper, leaving an overhang to help pick it out of the pan later.

-- Dry ingredients – Combine flour, cornstarch, baking powder, salt, and spices.
-Set aside.
+- Dry ingredients – Combine flour, cornstarch, baking soda, salt, and spices.
+Set aside.2 ¼ cup All purpose flour, 2 tbsp Cornstarch, 1 tsp Baking soda, ¼ tsp Salt, ½ tsp Spices

-- In the bowl of a stand mixer with a paddle attachment, on medium speed, cream together the butter with both brown and white sugar until light and fluffy.
+- Wet ingredients – In the bowl of a stand mixer with a paddle attachment, on medium speed, cream together the butter with both brown and white sugar until light and fluffy.
+Then add the eggs one at a time to the creamed sugar mixture, then add the vanilla extract.
+Next, add the flour mixture to the wet ingredients, but do not overmix.1 cup Unsalted Butter, 2 large Eggs, ½ cup White sugar, ½ cup Brown sugar, 2 tsp Vanilla extract

-- Cool in the pan for 5 minutes.
-Then, transfer to a wire rack to cool for another 10 minutes.
+- Cool completely in the pan for at least 20 minutes before lifting out and slicing.
 Use a sharp bread knife cut into 16 squares (as shown in the video).

 - Always have all the ingredients at room temperature so the butter and sugar can cream until light and fluffy.